 company has built in a significant degree of flexibility for their potential

-purchase the complete X Seven Bag Pro-Series Advantage set, which consists of
+purchase the complete X Seven Bag Pro-Series Advantage set, which co

 all seven bags comprising two Hi-Front Rests, two Low Owl-Ear Rests, two